Commodore 128: CP/M

 The second of the C128's two CPUs is the Zilog Z80, which allows the C128 to run CP/M. The C128 was shipped with CP/M 3.0 (a.k.a.
 CP/M Plus, which is backward-compatible with CP/M 2.2) and ADM31/3A terminal emulation.
 A CP/M cartridge had been available for the C64, but it was expensive and of limited use since the 1541 drive cannot read the MFM-formatted disks that CP/M software was distributed on.
 Software had to be made available on Commodore-specific disks formatted using the GCR encoding scheme.
 Commodore made versions of PerfectCalc and the EMACS-derived PerfectWriter available, and Commodore user groups sometimes had a selection of CP/M diskettes, but the limited software availability negated one of CP/M's chief attractions—its huge software library.
 In addition, the cartridges only work on early model C64s from 1982 and are incompatible with later units.
 Since they were also incompatible with the C128, the design team decided to support CP/M by putting the Z80 on the main system board.

 The C128 runs CP/M noticeably slower than most dedicated CP/M systems, as the Z80 processor runs at an effective speed of only 2 MHz.
 This was because the C128's system bus was designed around the 65xx CPUs.
 These CPUs handle data and memory addressing very differently from the Z80.
-CP/M also ran more slowly due to the reasons mentioned below, such as needing to pass control to the 8502 for any I/O or interrupt processing.
+CP/M also ran more slowly for several reasons, such as needing to pass control to the 8502 for any I/O or interrupt processing.
 For these reasons, few users actually ran CP/M software on the C128.

 When the C128 is powered on, the Z80 is active first and executes a small boot loader ROM at $0-$FFF to check for the presence of a CP/M disk.
 If one is not detected, control is passed to the 8502 and C128 native mode is started.